alimcodescalers/G8_testing/Test Plans/test_plan_1.md

 		test2:
 			Test If **maximum capacity** is specified, the system will grow the storage dynamically until the **maximum capacity** is reached.
 		test3:
-			Test Dynamic storage capacity and assert in the backend it works exactly as descriped in the specs
+			Test Dynamic storage capacity and assert in the backend it works exactly as described in the specs.
 		test4:
 			Assert for the result of blueprint deployment
 			    - pub ipaddress